-founded Anthrologica in 2008 and is recognised as a global leader in the application of anthropology in global health.
-Juliet has extensive experience designing and leading complex qualitative and mixed-methods research and evaluations.
-She has over 18 years technical experience in developing contexts, fragile states and emergency settings, has worked throughout Africa, South and Southeast Asia.
-Juliet serves on the Strategic Technical Advisory Group for Infectious Hazards (STAG-HI) for the WHO’s Health Emergency Programme.
-She is an Adjunct Professor at the College of Global Public Health at New York University and holds a Doctorate in Anthropology from the University of Oxford, where she remains a Research Associate at the Institute of Social and Cultural Anthropology.
+is the Founder and Director of Anthrologica and is recognised as a global leader in the application of anthropology in global health.
+Juliet has extensive experience designing and leading complex qualitative and mixed methods research and evaluations.
+She has 20 years technical experience in developing contexts, fragile states and emergency settings and has worked throughout Africa, South and Southeast Asia.
+Juliet serves on the Strategic Technical Advisory Group for Infectious Hazards (STAG-IH) for the WHO’s Health Emergency Programme.
+She is an Adjunct Professor at the College of Global Public Health at New York University and holds a Doctorate in Anthropology from the University of Oxford where she remains a Research Associate at the Institute of Social and Cultural Anthropology.